Which Carpet Cleaning Method Is Best?

 Carpet dry cleaning is ideal for homes with lots of foot traffic, especially in humid areas of Australia, where drying time is crucial.

 How It Works: A special cleaning powder or compound is spread over the carpet, often using counter rotating brushes to work it into the fibres, which attracts dirt.
-Then, it’s vacuumed up, leaving your carpet fresh.
+Then, it’s vacuumed up, leaving your carpet cleaned.

 Pros: Quick drying phase, making it great if you need to walk on your carpet soon after.